Dr Irene Anne De Haan

 Research | Current

 Irene’s research focusses on the promotion of child and family well-being and the prevention of child maltreatment and intimate partner violence.
 Her doctoral research used narrative inquiry to explore support for families in transition to parenthood.
-Currently she is involved in research about the role of teachers in preventing child maltreatment.
+Her current research includes exploring what makes preventive family support work successful and investigating the role of schools in preventing child maltreatment.